 The 2018-19 school year will be one of transition for the exam program.

 The California Achievement Test (CAT E/Survey) will be the General Studies Exam component.
 The 2 1/2 hour exam tests English Language Arts and Math and will be administered in October onsite in participating elementary schools during the school day.
 Students from non-participating elementary schools will receive guidance upon registration.

-The Judaic Studies Exam, created by The Jewish Education Project, will be administered for the last time in November, to 8th graders, onsite in participating elementary schools during the school day.
+The Judaic Studies Exam, created by The Jewish Education Project, will be administered for the last time in November, onsite in participating elementary schools during the school day.
 The tested sections are: Torah, Rashi, Nach, Dinim, and Safah (1 hour and 40 minutes, total).
 For the first time, most questions of the exam will be written in English.
 Passukim, Rashi, and the Safah section will still be in Hebrew.
 Students from non-participating elementary schools will receive guidance upon registration.

 The Judaic Studies Achievement Test (JSAT), prepared by the Consortium of Jewish Day Schools, will become the Judaic Studies Exam component in the future.

 Please click here for a document listing the schools that have indicated whether or not they will participate in the exam program (elementary) or require the exams as part of the admissions process (high school).